TornadoCookie/EAWebKit16-Linux/README-BUILD.txt

 Building EA WebKit
 ------------------

-This version supports Win32, Win64, XBox One, XboxOneGDK, XBSX, Stadia, PS5 and PS4 platforms.
+This version supports Win32, Win64, XBox One, XboxOneGDK, XBSX, Stadia, PS5, PS4, and Linux platforms.

 EA WebKit requires that you have proper development tools installed.
 Contact your platform providers to install the proper SDKs.